raspishake/rsudp/docs/settings.rst

 Here is a brief overview of the steps to set up a Twitter app (also known as an API bot) in order to make and distribute tweets from rsudp.

-1. `create a twitter profile <https://twitter.com/signup>`_
-for automatically tweeting alerts (or use an existing account)
+1. `Create a twitter profile <https://twitter.com/signup>`_ (or use an existing account).

-2. register this account as a `Twitter developer account <https://developer.twitter.com/en.html>`_
+2. Register this account as a `Twitter developer account <https://developer.twitter.com/en.html>`_.

-3. create a `Twitter API app <https://opensource.com/article/17/8/raspberry-pi-twitter-bot>`_ inside said developer account
+3. Create a `Twitter API app <https://opensource.com/article/17/8/raspberry-pi-twitter-bot>`_ inside said developer account.

-4. generate consumer keys and API keys for that app.
+4. Generate consumer keys and API keys for that app.

 Once you have generated the four API keys required for authentication (consumer API key, consumer API secret, access token, and access token secret),